-The proposal and oral defense will be evaluated with the following criteria:
+The proposal and oral defense will be evaluated according to the following criteria:

 Background knowledge.
+Does the student have in depth knowledge of the papers provided in their annotated bibliography?
 Is the student knowledgeable about previous studies that are relevant to the project?
 This relevance is broadly defined - for example, if the project examines a process in Drosophila, is the student also familiar with relevant work done in other systems?
 Is the student well versed in the techniques required to complete the proposed research?